US STOCKS-S&P 500 posts worst day since April; indexes down for month

 "If we start to see wages moving higher that's got a be a signal that we are getting closer to the Fed's mandates," said Quincy Krosby, market strategist at Prudential Financial in Newark, New Jersey.

-Policymakers for the Fed, which has kept overnight rates near zero since December 2008, at the close of a two-date meeting on Wednesday took note of both faster economic growth and a decline in the unemployment rate, though they expressed concern about remaining slack in the labor market.
+Policymakers for the Fed, which has kept overnight rates near zero since December 2008, at the close of a two-date meeting on Wednesday took note of both faster economic growth and a decline in the unemployment rate, but expressed concern about remaining slack in the labor market.

 On Thursday, all 10 macro S&P 500 sectors ended down on the day, with energy down 2.4 percent and leading the decline.
-Exxon Mobil Corp's second-quarter earnings beat expectations but production dropped, and its shares fell 4.2 percent to $98.94.
+Exxon Mobil Corp's second-quarter earnings beat expectations, but its shares fell 4.2 percent to $98.94.

 The S&P 500 and Nasdaq both marked their biggest daily percentage drops since April 10.
 For the Dow, the percentage drop was the biggest since Feb.
 3.